do-me/kceo_glossary/docs/time_of_day.md

 ## 1 Definition

-The time of the day that the variable or parameter is observed or simulated by a model.
+The time of the day that the variable or parameter is observed or simulated by a [Model](../model).

 ### Notes